opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 Let's elaborate on the two different kinds of OpenSearch plugins:

 ### 1. Core Plugins
-Some plugins are included and maintained in the core project, called __Core Plugins__.
+Some plugins, for historic reasons, reside in the core project, called __Core Plugins__.

 An example of one of these is the [`repository-s3 plugin`](https://github.com/opensearch-project/OpenSearch/tree/main/plugins/repository-s3/src) that implements snapshot and restore capabilities using AWS's S3 buckets as the repository.

-The importance of the Core Plugins is that they are considered essential *features* for the community and therefore maintained as part of the project.
-Which means they are *in the open source project repository*.
+They are *in the open-source project repository*.
 However, when we create the binaries of the OpenSearch project (`~ gradle build`) these plugins are **not installed**.
 This is by design -- ensuring the release artifact is not huge by default.

+Ideally, the OpenSearch project would be *pluggable* but contain no plugins in the project itself, not even these Core Plugins.

 As mentioned previously, an important characteristic of a pluggable architecture is the plugin interface.
 This interface needs 1) to be as stable as possible and 2) to strive to be backwards-compatible throughout the different project versions.
 Otherwise, existing plugins will be very hard to maintain.
 This is similar to maintaining a public API.